Parents' Survival Guide

 Free activities and resources for families

-We organise regular free drop-in activities for families including Art Cart, Bags of Art, Portrait Detectives and Meet the Ancestors.
-There are also free gallery trails available for families at the Scottish National Gallery, the Scottish National Portrait Gallery and the Gallery of Modern Art.
+We organise regular free drop-in activities and a propgramme of special and holiday events for families.
+Regular activities are Art Cart, Bags of Art, Portrait Detectives and Storytelling.
+There are also free gallery trails available for families at the Scottish National Gallery and the Scottish National Portrait Gallery.
 See the Education pages for full details.

 You can also use ArtHunter, our free mobile app, to discover new works you might enjoy and unlock bonus content, video, audio, and high resolution images to come back to whenever you like.
 Find out more about ArtHunter.